 3. Train yourself.
 After making tiny progress, make it habitual.
 Use self-discipline to develop the habit of focusing on one task at a time.
 Attack problems and your to-do list in single-mode.

 4. Let the results fill up your motivation.
 It’s a cycle that can feed itself.
 If you see that you do your best when totally focused and fully present, you will want more of that outcome so you change your behavior to enable more success.

 In the end, life happens to all of us.
 Urgent matters come up and naturally pull us away from important tasks.
 Outside factors change our plans and our directions.
 And we sometimes need to juggle and manage a million things at once.
 That, my friends, is life, as we all know.
-The point here in this post is to have the knowledge and awareness that in order to achieve your very best, it is best to be fully present at the task at hand.
+The point I am making is that multitasking will not allow you to achieve your very best, it is best to be fully present at the task at hand.